dive-into-machine-learning/dive-into-machine-learning/README.md

 * [Prof. Pedro Domingos's introductory video series](https://homes.cs.washington.edu/~pedrod/).
 Domingos wrote the paper ["A Few Useful Things to Know About Machine Learning"](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf), recommended earlier in this guide.
 * Kevin Markham's video series, [Intro to Machine Learning with scikit-learn](http://blog.kaggle.com/2015/04/08/new-video-series-introduction-to-machine-learning-with-scikit-learn/), starts with what we've already covered, then continues on at a comfortable place.
 After the videos you could do Markham's [General Assembly's Data Science course.](https://github.com/justmarkham/DAT8) Interactive.
 Markham's course is also offered in-person in Washington, DC.
+* [UC Berkeley's Data 8: The Foundations of Data Science](http://data8.org/) course and the textbook [Computational and Inferential Thinking](https://www.inferentialthinking.com/) teaches critical concepts in Data Science.
+    * The textbook also provides an academic definition of Data Science: **"Data Science is about drawing useful conclusions from large and diverse data sets through exploration, prediction, and inference".**
+    * [Prof. Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/) (linked to Spark) talks about the design of the course in this [video](https://youtu.be/ggq7HiDO0OU?t=1226)
 * Data science courses as IPython Notebooks:
 	* [Practical Data Science](http://radimrehurek.com/data_science_python/)
 	* [Learn Data Science (an entire self-directed course!)](http://learnds.com/)